-Driving at, what he thought to be, a normal speed, his cousin and the tag-along friend were egging him to go faster, shouting with squeals of delight.
+Driving at, what he thought to be, a normal rate of travel, his cousin and the tag-along friend were egging him to go faster while shouting with squeals of delight.
 The slippery shells were not meant to hold a big heavy car on course, and before he knew it, the over-sized behemoth slid off that country back road and decided to play tag with a fair sized pine tree.

 Guess who lost!

 His face smashed into the steering wheel, the friend’s head piled against the windshield, and his cousin received lacerations from disintegrating glass bottles flying around and breaking apart in the back seat.

 Two men in a truck passing by stopped to see what happened and called for help.
 An emergency vehicle arrived to the grisly scene in short order and all three boys were hauled off to the hospital.
 He, being the driver, hit the steering wheel so hard, the force of the impact tore open his face and bent the steering wheel in half.